-For these finalists, a comprehensive business plan means considering every working part.
+Having a comprehensive business plan means considering every working part.
 It’s a given that you’re probably stronger in one area than in others, and focusing on what you’re good at might drive success in one part of your business.
-What the judges noticed about this year’s finalists is that they covered many key business areas.
-Mission statements (79 per cent of finalists), product plans (74 per cent), financial plans (70 per cent), and marketing plans (70 per cent) appeared most often, but they also looked at competitors, operations, key challenges, and how to manage risk.
+Strong business plans cover key business areas, identifying mission statements, product plans, financial plans and marketing plans, but also assess competitors, operations, key challenges and how to manage risk.

 Sales figures alone rarely tell you everything about business health.
 Clear vision comes from knowing not only how you are performing overall but also why.
 If sales are up but marketing spend has tripled, that tells you something meaningful.
 If you can then see that customer satisfaction is way down, you can start to identify the real issue, and move forward.
 Every part of the business intersects with every other part, and a great plan reflects that.

 A comprehensive business plan also allows for flexibility.
 Forty per cent of finalists with a plan review it at least once a month, to better understand what’s happening, and to seek new and better ways to move forward.
 Being malleable means the plan can change as they change, as their industry changes, and as business itself changes.
 Being able to adapt is make-or-break in small business.